Rac-Ro007/whatsapp-clone/README.md

 4. Message Delivery signals -
    1. User not online - Single grey tick corresponding to sent
    2. User online - Double grey tick corresponding to delivered
-   3. User read/seen - Double blue tick corresponding to seen
+   3. User read/seen - Double blue tick corresponding to seen (Instantenous if user in conversation)

 ~ Key notes to remember
 1. Both the users need to signin at the time of new chat room creation (Mandatory)
-2. Time when both users are online in the chat room - Blue tick / Seen notification requires a chat shuffle
-   1. Move to other chat and open up Or
-   2. click the refresh icon button at the top from Receiver end

 ## Stack
 React and Firebase